mrvillage/discord.py/README.rst

 The Future of discord.py
 --------------------------

+Danny has archived the project, I'm going to try my very best to keep an up to date version but we'll see how that goes.
+Huge thanks to Danny for what he's done on the library, hopefully I can live up to even a small fraction of what he did.

 Please read the `gist <https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1>`_ for the future of this project.
 It's been a good one.

 Key Features